mobius-network/mobius-client-ruby/README.md

 ## CLI Test Implementation

-  Normally, as mentioned the Mobius DApp Store will request a challenge, validate and sign it, pass it back to the application to obtain an access token, and then open the application and pass in the token.
+  Normally the Mobius DApp Store will request a challenge, validate and sign it, pass it back to the application to obtain an access token, and then open the application and pass in the token.

   For development purposes you can use the simple HTML test interface generated via `mobius-cli create dev-wallet` as mentioned above in the "Account Creation Wizard" section or you can use the these CLI commands.